 1970s Men’s Swimsuits

-While the men’s bikini, unitard and thong made editorial news in the 1970s, most men still preferred basic solid color boxer or shorts style swimsuits.
-Many bathing suit styles flashed back to the 1950s with an elastic or tab button waistband or to the 1960s with knit hip huggers.
-The entire decade was a flashback to previous decades with new polyester materials instead of nylon knits.
+While the men’s bikini, unitard, and thong made editorial news in the 1970s, most men still preferred basic solid color boxer or shorts style swimsuits.
+Many bathing suit styles flashed back to the 1950s with an elastic or tab button waistband, or to the 1960s with knit hip huggers.
+The entire decade was a flashback to previous decades, this time in new polyester materials instead of nylon knits.

-The newest design was “sport shorts” featuring an elastic band boxer with tulip side leg shaping and taping in white or contrast piping.
+The newest design was “sport shorts,” featuring an elastic band boxer with tulip side-leg shaping and taping in either white or contrast piping.
 These swim shorts were marketed as athletic shorts that could go for a run on the beach, into the water, and onto the tennis court without changing.
-Later in the decade the tulip shape was replaced by a straight leg while maintaining the “retro stripes.”
+Later in the decade, the tulip shape was replaced by a straight leg while still maintaining the “retro stripes.”

 The other traditional style was the fixed waist shorts with a tab button waistband, straight legs, short inseam, and pockets.
 The small coin pocket existed with a a button down square flap.
 Large square pockets on either side made shorts look like Safari or cargo shorts.